 One of the addresses that Mark gave at the Toastmasters Conference was called The Mark of a Champion, which I have shamelessly stolen as the title for this post.
 In it, he shared a number of insights into what makes a winning speech.
 But there was one thing in particular that impressed me the most.

 Mark’s 2009 Championship speech was entitled A Sink Full of Green Tomatoes.
-It was a brilliant speech and a masterful performance.
+It was a masterful performance.
 I saw him give the speech a couple of times last week and then analyze it.
 The thing is, Mark has continued to work on the speech and perfect it even after winning the Championship.
 I asked him if he thought it was noticeably better than in 2009.
 “Oh, John,” he said in his distinctive Australian accent, “it’s much better, Mate.
 It’s like chalk and cheese.”
-I put my hand on his shoulder and said, “Maybe, Mark.
-But that was some pretty damn good chalk to begin with!”
-He had a good laugh at that.

 Here’s the thing: If a World Champion of Public Speaking feels that he can improve his own World Championship Speech, that should be a signal to all of us that the journey towards great public speaking never ends.
 We can all improve and we should endeavour to do so.
 Yes, it takes time and effort, but the results are tangible.

 A relentless desire to improve and a commitment to take the necessary steps to do so.
 That’s the mark of a champion.
-From a Champion named Mark.
+From a Champion named Mark Hunter.